Healthedata1/R6_Sandbox/Prompt Template.md

   ```

 If you meant to reference `Condition.evidence.form` as a specific element or extension, or if you prefer the paired `evidence` mapping, please clarify.
 Additionally, if you need templates for other resources with their R4-R6 change summaries or further refinements, let me know!

+add a summary of the Resources changes to the Prompt

+Condition.evidence	Type changed from BackboneElement to CodeableReference
+Condition.evidence.code	Deleted  and mapped to Condition.evidence.concept
+Condition.evidence.detail Deleted and mapped to Condition.evidence.reference
+Condition.bodyStructure	 new Added Element no 4.0.1 equivalent